 ROOTED IN LONDON,

-Tredwells, which closed its doors in September 2021, was located in the vibrant heart of the West End in Covent Garden, offered sustainable, seasonal menus that showcased the very best in British produce, with global flavours, developed by Chef Owner, Chantelle Nicholson.
+Tredwells, which was located in the vibrant heart of the West End in Covent Garden, closed its doors in September 2021 after seven years of serving sustainable, seasonal dishes that used only the very best in British produce.

 Chantelle’s focus on sustainability and conscious cooking flowed through Tredwells’ offering, with locally sourced, seasonal produce at the forefront.
-Culinary adventures included an a la carte menu and our chef's five-course tasting menus which offered both plant-based and meat options; Vegwells and Taste of Tredwells.
+Culinary adventures included plentiful meat and plant-based offerings, with a hint of global flavours on a variety of menu options.

 Tredwells was awarded a Green Star at the 2021 Michelin Awards for UK & Ireland recognising its efforts to uphold exemplary ethical and environmental standards.